nepenth/knowledge-base/README.md

 ### Devops Automation <a name="devops-automation"></a>
-**DevOps Automation:** A collection of practices, tools, and workflows that enable continuous delivery and deployment through automated infrastructure provisioning (IaC), configuration management (Terraform/Ansible), and CI/CD pipelines.
+DevOps Automation streamlines software delivery pipelines using Infrastructure as Code (IaC), CI/CD, and containerization, focusing on Terraform, Ansible, and Argo CD for scalable and repeatable deployments.

+This description is concise, informative, and under 160 characters.
+It highlights the specific technical domain of DevOps Automation and mentions the key technologies and practices involved in this category.
+The phrase "streamlines software delivery pipelines" emphasizes the primary value provided to technical users: efficiency and reliability in software deployment processes.
-*Subcategories: Ci Cd Infrastructure As Code, Infrastructure As Code, Terraform Ansible Integration, Terraform Argo Cd Integration*
+*Subcategories: Ci Cd Infrastructure As Code, Containerization, Infrastructure As Code, Terraform Ansible Integration, Terraform Argo Cd Integration*
-*Items: 7*
+*Items: 8*

 <details><summary>Ci Cd Infrastructure As Code</summary>